liu044100/SmileTouchID/README.md

 #About Customization & Delegate callback

 Open `SmileSettingVC.storyboard` customize the color.

 Open `SmileAuthenticator.h` , change `kPasswordLength` to customize passcode digit.

 `SmileAuthenticator` has a delegate that can get more information about the process of authentication.

 The delegate name is `AuthenticatorDelegate`.
-It has four optionl method.
+It has four optional method.

 ```
 @protocol AuthenticatorDelegate <NSObject>